zioben/ProducerConsumerTest/README.md

 ## Producer
 The producer continuously generates frames data and pushes them in an interlocked stack (instead of a classic queue).
-It also raises an OnFrameReady event every time the frame is created, to allow the interceptor caller to populate a generic Payload, making the class abstactable.
+It also raises an OnFrameReady event every time the frame is created, to allow the event caller to populate a generic Payload, making the class abstactable.
 It updates a queue of Frame data to allow View inspection.
 Finally, if a consumer is instantiated it signals the presence of new Frame data, otherwise, it drops all the frames in the stack, except the last one.